Quantum theory of molecular orientations: Toy model: hydrogen molecule in two dimensions

 for some momentum-state coefficients $c_{\ell}$ and position-state functions $c(\phi)$.

-Monodromy occurs when we examine how the two species' states transform under ``passive'' lab-based symmetry rotations.
+Monodromy occurs when we examine how the two isomers' states transform under ``passive'' lab-based symmetry rotations.
 Such rotations occur in the lab frame, there is no permutation action on the spins.
 The $\pi$-rotation,

 rotates each nucleus to a position that coincides with the initial position of the other nucleus.

 Lab-based rotations should, in some physical settings, be generated by the \textit{total} angular momentum, $\hat{\ell}+\hat{s}_{1}+\hat{s}_2$, where $\hat{s}_{1,2}$ are momentum generators for the two spins.
 These produce extra transversal operations that re-orient the individual nuclei to a new frame, but they cannot produce perrotational permutation factors like the \textsc{swap} operation in Eq.~(\ref{eq:perrotation-2D}).
 We ignore such effects in this work for simplicity, noting that they may have to be taken into account in an experimental setting.